 Conclusion & Key Takeaways

-Whether to choose cremation services or a more traditional funeral for your loved one’s final arrangements is rarely an easy decision.
+Cremation or a more traditional funeral for your loved one’s final arrangements?
+It’s rarely an easy decision.

 Depending on your religious and personal beliefs, the two options can have vastly different appeals and emotional consequences for you and your family.

-This can be especially hard on a family if they strongly prefer a traditional burial, but struggle to see how they can afford the high burial costs we’re seeing in 2021.
+This can be especially hard on families who strongly prefer a traditional burial but cannot afford the high burial costs we see in 2021.

 Sadly, they then have to weigh their desired method for honoring the deceased against the financial responsibility of that choice.